 We also use Amelia Rose and Axel Rose in preference to other vessels as they are very streamlined, which means less fuel and oil is used, and therefore more environmentally friendly.

-If we have fewer than 12 customers, we may sail in the Axel Rose instead of the Amelia Rose, as it is better for the environment, while still a beautiful, luxury yacht.
+If we have fewer than 12 customers, we may sail in the Axel Rose instead of the Amelia Rose, as it is better for the environment, while still a beautiful yacht.